beamer-bridge/beamer/docs/source/whitepaper.rst

 the `validity period` argument she specified will determine for how long the request will remain open.
 After this period, the request can no longer be filled and she can withdraw her locked token on roll-up A.

-Second concern: Claim and Challenge
+Second concern: claim and challenge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bob will only fill a request if he is guaranteed by the protocol to receive the tokens locked by Alice on roll-up A,